0n0w1c/electric-grid/readme.md

 Small poles and substations are for power distribution and collection
 Medium, big and huge poles are for power transmission only

+Transformators can be controlled via the circuit and/or logistic networks.
 Transformators do function as expected if connected in parallel.
 Very similair to [Electric Transformators](https://mods.factorio.com/mod/Electric_Transformators) but a little different.
 Do not place the transformator in the supply area of an electric pole.